-As mentioned earlier, the final objective of this section is to obtain an approximation for the stationary distribution of the queue length processes at the various nodes in large systems.
-In particular, we will show that $\vecx^*\in E^1$ provides an approximation for the stationary distribution $\vecx^{(N)}$ of the system with $N$ nodes when $N$ is large.
-First, however, it must be ensured that the population process has a stationary distribution $\vecx^{(N)}$ under condition \eqref{eqn_Gen_Assum} for each system with a finite number of $N$ nodes.
-Hence, we will establish the positive recurrence of the queue length process $\vecQ^{(N)}$, from which the positive recurrence of $\vecX^{(N)}$ follows.
+As mentioned earlier, the final objective of this section is to obtain an approximation for the stationary distribution of the queue length processes at the various nodes in large systems. \revT{In particular, we will show that, when $N$ is large, $\vecx^*\in E^1$ provides an approximation for the random variable $\vecX_*^{(N)}$ whose law is given by the stationary distribution $\pi_{\vecX_*^{(N)}}$ of the population process system with $N$~nodes.
+First, however, it must be ensured that the population process has a stationary distribution, i.e., that the random variable $\vecX_*^{(N)}$ exists.
+In this section, we will establish the positive recurrence of the queue length process $\vecQ^{(N)}(t)$ under condition~\eqref{eqn_Gen_Assum}, for any $N \geq 1$.
+Then, the positive recurrence of $\vecX^{(N)}(t)$ immediately follows by construction.}

-The complete interference graph assumption plays an important role in this analysis.
+The complete interference graph assumption \revU{continues to play} an important role in this analysis.
 Indeed, since at every moment in time at most one node can be active, the CSMA model can be described as a single-server polling system with random routing.
 Specifically, the switchover periods of the server correspond to the idle-state of the activity process, i.e., the intervals in which each node is allowed to back-off.
 When a node completes its back-off period, the server visits that node and serves a packet, when present.